Tatsh/unattended/unattended/linuxboot/README.txt

 create symlinks from here to there, use "make dest=/path/to/scratch/directory download" instead.

+By default, the source packages are kept after being unpacked.
+If you want then removed, add "keep-archives=0" to the make variables.

+By default, if a source package is found in the directory specified by downloadcache (default /var/tmp), that is used instead of downloading the file again.
+So, if you have a fresh checkout of unattended and all of the required source files, nothing more should get downloaded.
+This is particularly handy when you want to do a completely clean rebuild.

+Summarizing the options for "make download": make dest=/scratch/dir keep-archives=1 downloadcache=/path/mycache download

 Do "make iso" to build linuxboot.iso.
 Do "make tftpboot" to populate the tftpboot/ directory.
 A simple "make" does both.